 These budgeting tools make it super easy to stay on top of your finances because they track everything for you.
 You can set spending goals for yourself, and the tools can let you know if you’re going over budget.

 If an online budgeting tool isn’t for you, you can put together a budget spreadsheet to track your finances.
-I keep a budgeting spreadsheet in Google Drive, and that’s how I track my budget all month!
+For several years, I just kept a budgeting spreadsheet in Google Drive, and that was how I tracked my budget all month!